adepeju4/InternetB_test/README.md

 PS: This project uses vite as its build tool.

 Conclusion
 Follow the steps above to set up your development environment and start working on the project.
-If you encounter any issues, please refer to the documentation or seek help from the community.
+If you encounter any issues, please refer to the documentation or reach out to me directly.

 Happy coding!